dkelsey/platform-services/wiki/minishift.md

 ```

 # Attach RHEL subscription (enables Red Hat Software Collections)
 When you setup minishift, and correctly configure your developer subscription, there will be a subscription pool available, however it will not be _attached_.
 This describes how to find the `Pool ID` and attach it.
+If you get an error in a build from `microdnf`: `repo rhel-7-server-rpms not found`, you have not correctly setup your subscription in minishift; follow the instructions below.

 ### With minishift running ssh in and find the available pools.
 ```